Yanru-Wang/BD_CoPMP/README.md

 ### Testsets T2 and T3

-The instances of Testsets T2 and T3 are constructed from which were constructed based on the real-world data.
+The instances of Testsets T2 and T3 are constructed from which were constructed based on the real-world data:

----

 The 2010 census data of 3221 counties in the USA, which is available at https://www2.census.gov/geo/docs/maps-data/data/gazetteer/Gaz_counties_national.zip